juno-junho/juno-junho/README.md

 ## Hi there, I'm Junho Hwang 👋

-## I'm learning to be a backend developer!
+## I'm a junior backend developer!

 <!-- - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]! -->
 - 🌱 Trying to learn constantly.
-Interested in databases these days.
 <!-- - 👯 I’m looking to make my  -->
-- 🥅 2024 Goals: Get a Job as a backend developer
+- 🥅 2024 Goals: ✅ Get a Job as a backend developer - accomplished

 - ⚡ Fun fact: I love to play guitar ~~and lifting weights~~ (Been slacking on workouts lately.
 I also enjoy running.)
 ### Connect with me: